-Have you slipped on water or another spilled liquid in a supermarket?
-There are a variety of different things that can lead you to have a slip, trip, or fall accident when you are out shopping, but a leading cause is still slipping over on a spillage of some kind.
+Updated by Cat Soong.
+Last updated 11th April 2022.
+Have you slipped on water or another spilt liquid in a supermarket?
+There are a variety of different things which can lead you to have a slip, trip, or fall accident when you are out shopping, but a leading cause is still slipping over on a spillage of some kind.
 Put simply, wet floors can be very hazardous and can cause many more injuries than people commonly think.
-These types of injuries can happen not just in food retailers, but anywhere with a polished or shiny floor that is regularly cleaned with fluids.
+These types of injuries can happen not just in food retailers, but anywhere with a polished or shiny floor which is regularly cleaned with fluids.

 Select A Section

 - What Are Slipped On Water In Supermarket Accidents?

 - How Much Compensation Can I Get For Slipping On A Wet Floor?

 - Grocery Store Slip, Trip And Falls Due To Negligence

 - Injuries Caused By Slipping On Water In A Grocery Store

 - Can You Claim If You Fall In A Shop?

 - How Much Compensation Can I Claim For A Wet Floor Injury?

 - No Win No Fee Slipped On Water In A Supermarket Claims